Mary Beth Kingston, PhD, RN, NEA-BC, FAAN

 Prior to joining Aurora, Kingston was vice president and chief nurse executive at Einstein Healthcare Network in Philadelphia.
 She is a published author and presents nationally on the nurse leader’s role in care coordination, quality and safety and interprofessional practice.

-Kingston is president of the American Organization for Nursing Leadership and serves on the boards of the Milwaukee Urban League and Mount Mary University.
+Kingston is immediate past president of the American Organization for Nursing Leadership (AONL) and serves on the boards of the Milwaukee Urban League and Mount Mary University.
 She previously served on the board of directors for AONL, the Pennsylvania Organizations of Nurse Leaders and the LaSalle University School of Health Professions Advisory Board.